1And is thy love so wondrous fair?

 doth rest?
 13Doth her shoulders Pelops’s

 ?
-14Or Pygmalion’s ivory lass
+14Or Pygmalion’s ivory lass?

 ?
 15Doth her elegant sweet speeches